avishkarbachhav45-tech/Daily-Bootstrap-Learn/README.md

 ### - Day 6 : Images
 Documentation and examples for opting images into responsive behavior (so they never become wider than their parent) and add lightweight styles to them—all via classes.

+### - Day 7 : Tables
+Documentation and examples for opt-in styling of tables (given their prevalent use in JavaScript plugins) with Bootstrap.